Spending the holidays in Las Vegas? Don’t miss these festive things to do.

 - Grand Canyon – a great spot to explore to stay outdoors

-- Red Rock Canyon – nothing special for the holidays but the weather is perfect to explore!
+- Red Rock Canyon – nothing special for the holidays, but the weather is perfect for exploring!

 - Springs Preserve Holiday Express